-The 1909 water code codified two water right principles: First, all water within the state belongs to the public.
-Second, waters of the state may be appropriated for beneficial use under permit by the Water Resources Department (WRD).
+The 1909 water code codified two water right principles: 1) all water within the state belongs to the public; and 2) waters of the state may be appropriated for beneficial use under permit by the Water Resources Department (WRD).
 Water rights for the use of ground water were established in 1927 for eastern Oregon and in 1955 for western Oregon.
-Many small uses of ground water are exempt from permit requirements.
+Many small uses of ground water are exempt from permit requirements; although they must comply with well construction standards, pay a recording fee, and submit well information as required by WRD.
 Oregon law pertaining to water appropriation is found in ORS chapters 537 and 540.